How Best-in-Class Companies Create, Maintain and Renew Customer Prices to Maximize Profitability

 Take, for example, the need to update existing agreements as a result of a vendor cost change.
 Rather than individually checking and updating each agreement in an ERP system, web-based price management interfaces can pinpoint all of the agreements and line items impacted by a cost change and enable reps to mass update prices for a given set of items across hundreds of agreements in their portfolio with only a few clicks.

 The new breed of technology also allows reps to see easy-to-understand analytics on the performance of their new and existing agreements, revealing the margin health of individual agreement lines and the overall agreement.
+With the increased visibility into missed profit margin and incremental sales growth opportunities, sales reps can better manage an account’s profitability.
 It can also help sales reps monitor other health metrics such as volume commitments, to determine if customers are cherry-picking a few line items on the agreement.

 Putting advanced tools in the hands of the sales and pricing team to actively manage customer prices can ultimately help rid companies of “set-and-forget” pricing and stop avoidable margin leakage.